AriFordsham/GHCWiki/pattern-synonyms.md

 #### Clarification

-- Associated patterns are **not** typechecked to ensure that their type matches the type they are associated with.
+- Associated patterns are typechecked to ensure that their type matches the type they are associated with.

 - Hence, all synonyms must be initially explicitly associated but a module which imports an associated synonym is oblivious to whether they import a synonym or a constructor.